I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Sometimes, this led to suffocation.
 One eight-year-old boy said “I never got stuck myself but some of my friends have and were taken out dead.”

-The boys who did this work were often taken out of workhouses and “apprenticed” to chimney sweeps, who frequently beat them to terrorize them into doing the dangerous work.
+The boys who did this work were often removed from workhouses and “apprenticed” to chimney sweeps, who frequently beat them to terrorize them into doing the dangerous work.

 Charles Dickens, who drew some of his material from real living conditions in Victorian England, gave an unflattering picture of one such gentleman named Gamfield, to whom Oliver Twist was to be apprenticed.
 But the boy was saved from this fate by a magistrate who remarked that, “Mr. Gamfield did happen to labour under the slight imputation of having bruised three or four boys to death already.”